serverpod/relic/doc/site/docs/01-getting-started/03-shelf-vs-relic.md

 This unified approach in Relic ensures the body content, encoding, content-type header, and content-length header stay in sync, reducing errors.

+Relic will attempt to infer the MIME type if not set explicitly, but it's best practice to set it explicitly when known to avoid running the detection code.
+The detection works best for binary content, though it can handle some textual content such as HTML, XML, and JSON.
+The inference is optimized for speed over precision.

 ## Routing

 ### Basic Routing